BaigeiMaster/mini-pipeline/README.md

 **Properties:**
 - `id_`: The task's ID in the pipeline.
-- `id_inverse`: The task's ID from the end of the pipeline.
 - `receiver_id`: The ID of the task(s) that should receive this task's output.

 #### Pipeline